RandstormBTC/randstorm/README.md

 <p align="center">
   <img src="RandstormProgram.png" alt="Your Image Description">
 </p>
 Between 2011 and 2015, many exchanges and websites relied on BitcoinJS for Bitcoin wallet generation.
-However, a notable issue arose with BitcoinJS, primarily attributed to the absence of window.crypto.random in various browsers.
-Consequently, entropy was gathered from Math.random().
-During the timeframe it was employed across major browsers for the generation of private keys. <br> <br>
+The issue was that many browsers didn't use window.crypto.random, which lead to entropy being collected from Math.random(). <br> <br>

 <p align="center">
   <img src="SecureRandomFunction.png" alt="Your Image Description">